 Skip advert

 It’s too early to say how reliable or safe the Grecale will be, but you can specify a range of driver assistance systems that add up to Level 2 semi-autonomous driving capabilities.
 That should mean the Grecale, if equipped with these systems, will be able to adapt the speed of vehicles in front, stay within a lane and come to a stop automatically if required.

 Maserati isn’t known for unblemished reliability, and there’s some new technology on board, but the familiar platform and Stellantis ownership should work in the Grecale’s favour.
-The Italian brand does have something of a mountain to climb in the UK, reputation-wise, which is made all the more difficult by its biggest rival Porsche coming top in our 2022 Driver Power owner satisfaction survey.
+The Italian brand does have something of a mountain to climb in the UK, reputation-wise, which is made all the more difficult by its biggest rival Porsche coming top in our 2022 and 2023 Driver Power owner satisfaction surveys, before dropping slightly to fourth in 2024.

+Skip advert